bevyengine/bevy-website/release-content/0.15/release-notes/12770_Implement_gamepads_as_entities.md

 }
 ```

-This design makes adding custom behavior to each gamepad easy, and  opens the door to supporting more advanced features such as rumble and gyroscopic control directly in Bevy in the future!
+Not only does this design make gamepad-specific custom behavior easy, it also opens the door to supporting more advanced features such as rumble and gyroscopic control in the future!

 [`Gamepad`]: https://docs.rs/bevy/0.15.0-rc.2/bevy/input/gamepad/struct.Gamepad.html
 [`GamepadSettings`]: https://docs.rs/bevy/0.15.0-rc.2/bevy/input/gamepad/struct.GamepadSettings.html